opensearch-project/documentation-website/_search-plugins/sql/ppl/index.md

 # PPL

 Piped Processing Language (PPL) is a query language that focuses on processing data in a sequential, step-by-step manner.
 PPL uses the pipe (`|`) operator to combine commands to find and retrieve data.
-It is particularly well-suited for analyzing observability data, such as logs, metrics, and traces, due to its ability to handle semi-structured data efficiently.
+It is particularly well suited for analyzing observability data, such as logs, metrics, and traces, due to its ability to handle semi-structured data efficiently.

 ## PPL syntax